rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

+Vaikka SQLalchemy tekee suurimman osan kyselyistä puolestasi, pitää sinunkin tietää ja ymmärtää, mitä kyselyitä todellisuudessa tietokannasta kysytään.
+Jokaista käyttötapausta vastaa yksi tietokantakysely.
+Jos et ole vielä tehnyt, lisää dokumentaatiossasi käyttötapauksiin niihin liittyvät kyselyt.Jos jokin käyttötapaus jää toteuttamatta, merkitse siitä tieto dokumentaatioosi.

 # User Story

 ### When user lands on front page

-- User can see a list of all tournaments
+- User can see a list of all tournaments <br/>
+  `SELECT * FROM tournament`
 - User can click a link that takes you into a specific tournament page and only view it
 - User can log in
 - User can create a new account

 ### When user is logged in

-- User still sees a list of all tournaments
+- User still sees a list of all tournaments <br/>
+  `SELECT * FROM tournament`
 - User can log out
 - User can create a tournament
-- User can click a link that takes you into a specific tournament page
+- User can click a link that takes you into a specific tournament page <br/>
+  `SELECT * FROM tournament WHERE id='tournament.id'`

 ### When user is logged in and viewing specific tournament